fizzed/stork/README.md

 apps -- since it is deployed to Maven central and will be downloaded during a build.

-### Goal: launcher-generate
+### Goal: generate

-Compiles all launchers in src/main/launchers to target/stage (which will result in target/stage/bin and target/stage/share dirs).
+Compiles all launchers in src/main/launchers to target/stork (which will result in target/stork/bin and target/stork/share dirs).

 To use add the following to your POM: